dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-certificate-infrastructure.md

     For the SCEP option, the installer also installs the policy module for NDES and the CRP Web Service.
 (The CRP Web Service, CertificateRegistrationSvc, runs as an application in IIS.)

     > [!NOTE]
-    > When you install NDES for standalone [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)], the CRP service automatically installs with the Certificate Connector.
-When you use [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] with Configuration Manager, you install the Certificate Registration Point as a separate site system role.
+    > When you install NDES for standalone Intune, the CRP service automatically installs with the Certificate Connector.
+When you use Intune with Configuration Manager, you install the Certificate Registration Point as a separate site system role.

 3. When prompted for the client certificate for the Certificate Connector, click **Select**, and select the **client authentication** certificate you installed on your NDES Server in Task 3.